Music of Venezuela: Folk

 Then there is also the genre commonly known as "Onda Nueva" (New Wave), which is a combination of joropo and jazz music, with influences from the Brazilian Bossa Nova.
 The genre was introduced by Aldemaro Romero with a special contribution by famed drummer and timpanist Frank Hernandez, nicknamed "El Pavo" (The Turkey (Venezuelan slang for “the youth”)) by employing a very peculiar drum beat.
 The term was coined by jazz analyst Jacques Braunstein after having been shown a copy of Romero's earliest composition called "Araguita", (originally to be used as jingle material), which Braunstein described as "something of a new wave".
 Onda Nueva music was heralded as the Venezuelan Bossa Nova with a very particular seal.

 Caribbean

+In the Eastern region, the malagueña, polo, punto and galerón accompanies the velorios de cruz de mayo, (religious tradition, that is celebrated on 3 May in honor to the Christian cross).

+The Eastern galerón is sung in improvised ten-line stanzas.
+Generally, it is accompanied by mandolin, cuatro, and guitar.
+It is normally played with improvised lyrics honoring the Christian Cross.
+It is related to the guajiro (Cuba), torbellino (Colombia), and trova (Puerto Rico).

 Venezuelan calypso music (including Calypso de El Callao), imported from Trinidad in the 1880s by immigrants arriving during a gold rush, has its own distinctive rhythms and lyrical style.

+In Caracas, the term merengue rucaneao designated a way of dancing with couples holding and often featuring exaggerated hip movements (which added to the craze and subsequent controversy).
+Dances were paid affairs, with popular prices being “a locha” (12 1/2 cents) or “a medio” (25 cents) in dance halls known then as mabiles.
+Live accompaniment consisted of four solo instruments: trumpet, trombone, saxophone and clarinet and rhythm instruments such as the cuatro, bass and percussion (which, depending on the size of the ensemble, could be as simple as a scraper, or incorporate maracas and even a snare drum).
+Travelling groups known as cañoneros walked around the neighborhoods staging impromptu performances for tips.
+The name "cañoneros" comes from their marketing approach, which included firing a carbide charge from a blank cannon made of a thick, hollowed-out bamboo cane.

+Dominican merengue, Cuban and Colombian Latin pop acts such as Billo's Caracas Boys, the Porfi Jiménez Orchestra, Los Blanco, Leonard Melody, Aldemaro Romero, Luis Alfonzo Larrain, Chucho Sanoja y su Orquesta, Hermanos Belisario Orchestra, Los Peniques, Super Combo Los Tropicales, and Los Melódicos.

 Another imported genre is Cuban-American salsa, which has produced several domestic superstars, including Oscar D'Leon.
-Dominican merengue, Cuban and Colombian Latin pop acts such as Billo's Caracas Boys, the Porfi Jiménez Orchestra and Los Melódicos.